 - How long will I learn the language?

 - Will I find work?
-What if I can not find?
+What if I can not find it?

 Advantages of living abroad

-Each country will have their own, in my case, there are three things I appreciate very much:
+Each country will have its own, in my case, there are three things I appreciate very much:

 Nature: Stockholm is a beautiful city.
 It is surrounded by nature, lakes, forests, animals … a charm.